The Best Pole Saws For Trimming and Pruning That We’ve Tested

 Types of Pole Saws

-Pole saw power options include corded electric, battery operated, and gas-powered.
+Pole saw power options include corded electric, battery-operated, and gas-powered.
 Not only does the type of power affect the cost of the saw, but it also factors into its intended use.
-Get to know these three types of pole saws better to find the right pole for your landscaping needs.
+Familiarize yourself with these three types of pole saws to find the right one for your landscaping needs.

 Corded Electric